 Bear in mind that if you are looking to use a plain tile on the roof then you’ll be unable to go less than 35° in any case.
 That said, 35° is too low for some people.
 To get the proportions right, keep room/span widths below 5m and opting for a steeper roof of between 37.5° and 47.5°.

-Avoid Deep Floorplans
+How to Avoid Deep Floorplans in a Bungalow

-One of the key design principles for successful single-storey new builds is avoiding overly deep floorplans.
+One of the key design principles for successful single-storey new builds is avoiding overly deep floorplans and several space-wasting corridors.
 This will inevitably lead to rooms ‘locked’ within the footprint which do not have external walls — in turn, the opportunity for windows and/or doors to the garden is lost.

 To avoid deep floorplans, look to design more linear arrangements such as T-shape or L-shape plans, or to break the plan up into smaller components, which can be staggered.